limacv/GaussianSplattingViewer/README.md

 pip install cuda-python
 ```

 - For sorting, we provide three backend: `torch`, `cupy`, and `cpu`.
 The implementation will choose the first available one based on this priority order: `torch -> cupy -> cpu`.
+If you have `torch` or `cupy` backend, turning on `auto sort` will achieve nearly real-time sorting.
     - If you want to use `torch` as sorting backend, install any version of [PyTorch](https://pytorch.org/get-started/locally/).

     - If you want to use `cupy` to accelerate sorting, you should install the following package: